alexscg/stack-edit-test/test-root.md

 - [create-react-app](https://mds.mckinsey.com/develop/react/tutorial/create-react-app)

 #### Get in touch with us
 As we start to ramp up, be on the lookout for our email newsletter about  latest developments, releases and goings-on.
 Our portal is the best place to get information fast.
 We also make announcements on our Slack channels where you can ask questions, help others and provide your expertise.
-We encourage you to reach out to our team for questions about integration, contribution and anything else at [#mds-tech](https://mck-td.slack.com/archives/CN7ALAXNZ) or [#mds-community](https://mck-td.slack.com/archives/CLWC6P8H0).
+We encourage you to reach out to our team for questions about integration, [contribution](https://mds.mckinsey.com/develop/contribution) and anything else at [#mds-tech](https://mck-td.slack.com/archives/CN7ALAXNZ) or [#mds-community](https://mck-td.slack.com/archives/CLWC6P8H0).

-Here is our [roadmap](https://mds.mckinsey.com/develop/react/get-started#our-roadmap) for the near future.
+Here is our [roadmap](https://mds.mckinsey.com/develop/react/get-started#our-roadmap) for the near future and .